emsesp/EMS-ESP32/README.md

 PlatformIO should detect and set some things up for you.
 Build and Deploy as you normally would in PlatformIO.

 If you run into issues refer to official ESPurnas setup instructions [here](https://github.com/xoseperez/espurna/wiki/Build-and-update-from-Visual-Studio-Code-using-PlatformIO).

+Next copy the files custom.h, index.html, boiler.ino and the esp*.cpp/h files from the espurna directory to the code directory and build.

 ### Your comments and feedback